kubernetes/website/content/en/docs/concepts/services-networking/service.md

 You can use Pod [readiness probes](/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) to verify that backend Pods are working OK, so that kube-proxy in iptables mode only sees backends that test out as healthy.
-Doing this means means you avoid having traffic sent via kube-proxy to a Pod that's known to have failed.
+Doing this means you avoid having traffic sent via kube-proxy to a Pod that's known to have failed.

 ![Services overview diagram for iptables proxy](/images/docs/services-iptables-overview.svg)